Ask Experts Questions for FREE Help!

 Hello,

-Yes, mother cats will leave their kittens for short periods of time to hunt and/or feed.
+Yes, mother cats will leave their kittens for short periods to hunt and/or feed.
 They really need a lot of extra nutrition right now so I recommend feeding a high quality kitten food like Iams or Hill's Science Diet.
 Those will give her the energy she needs during lactation and nursing.

 As to If she had the kittens, that can sometimes be hard to tell for the first few hours.
-Check to see if milk comes out of her nipples when squeezed...if so, she is either within a day or two of having them or already has had them.
+Check to see if milk comes out of her nipples when squeezed... if so, she is either within a day or two of having them or already has had them.

 See if the hair around the nipples is wet or disturbed and look for traces of blood around the vaginal area also.